 If you want to find out about something, please check first if it's explained in this book.
-The list on the next page will help you find what you're looking for, or you can find out more information on page 75.
+The contents page on the next page will help you find what you're looking for.
 If you then want to talk to someone, the numbers you'll need are on the next few pages.